 Hernia Treatments and Surgery

-After examination of your overall health and hernia, your doctor can recommend hernia repair surgery.
+After an examination of your overall health and hernia, your doctor can recommend hernia repair surgery.
 They will also suggest you make some changes in your lifestyle such as a healthy diet and regular exercise to examine further changes in the body.
 Your PCP will also prescribe some medicines to control the symptoms of hernia.

 In case medicines don’t work your doctor may recommend hernia surgery.
 There are two types of hernia repair surgery that your doctor can recommend, that include:

 - Laparoscopic Hernia Surgery – It is also known as minimally invasive surgery.
-In laparoscopic surgery, the surgeon makes small incisions to insert the laparoscope and other special surgical tools to repair hernia.
+In laparoscopic surgery, the surgeon makes small incisions to insert the laparoscope and other special surgical tools to repair a hernia.

 At times, the surgeon also uses hernia mesh to provide extra support to tissues and muscles.
 There might be a possibility that a hernia can reoccur after surgery.
 You can contact your doctor if you experience consistent hernia pain.